Consequences of Bypassing Prepaid Meter or Illegal Connection of Electricity in Nigeria

 Conclusion

-From our discussion so far, we can see that bypassing a prepaid meter or illegally connecting your electricity is a big crime in Nigeria and it has lots of consequences.
+From our discussion so far, we can see that bypassing a prepaid meter or illegally connecting your electricity is a big crime in Nigeria, and it has lots of consequences.
 So, you should never bypass your meter or connect your light illegally to avoid its consequences.

 Leave a Reply